Exton Station renovations will provide ADA accessibility, expand station capacity and efficiency, and enhance passenger amenities.

 - Expansion of the westbound parking lot, including additional accessible parking;

 - Improved pedestrian access and circulation;

 - Stormwater management facilities.

-Parking expansion and site work began in October 2015, and platform construction began in 2016.
+Parking expansion and site work began in October 2015, and 67 new parking spaces are now available in the westbound (north) lot.
+Platform construction began in 2016 and is being completed in phases.
 Project completion is slated for late 2018.